Return of the Chinese Eastern Railway: Timeline of Events

 1896 — The Qing Dynasty grants a concession to build the railway to Tsarist Russia.

 1898 — Russia leases the Liaodong Peninsula from China.

 1901 — Railway is completed from Manzhouli to Suifenhe and from Harbin to Dalian and Lüshun.

 1905 — The Treaty of Portsmouth is signed; Russia loses control of the Liaodong Peninsula, the southern railway as far as Changchun and the ports of Dalian and Lüshun to the Japanese Empire, which established the South Manchuria Railway to operate it after regauging.

 1917 — The October Revolution which leads to the founding of the Soviet Union.

 1924 — The Republic of China and USSR agree to joint administration of the Chinese Eastern Railway.

 1929 — The USSR and ROC fight a brief war over control of the railway.
 Soviet victory ensures that the railway stays jointly administered and Soviet owned.

-1935 — The USSR sells the China Eastern Railway to Manchukuo; the railway is regauged and becomes part of Manchukuo National Railway.
+1935 — The USSR sells the Chinese Eastern Railway to Manchukuo; the railway is regauged and becomes part of Manchukuo National Railway.

 1945 — Railway jointly administered by ROC and USSR as the Chinese Changchun Railway.

 1949 — The founding of the People's Republic of China.

 1950 — The Sino-Soviet Treaty of Friendship and Mutual Assistance is signed.

 1952 — The Chinese Changchun Railway is returned to China.